ms337/ms337/README.md

 # Hi, I'm Madhav.

-I like building things and learning at the intersection of sciences and product/technology.
+I  am interested in leveraging mathematics, machine learning and programming to make products that people want.

-Currently:
+## Currently:

 - Going back to school in September to finish up my last year of university.
+-Working on a project in generative deep learning that generates new photos of people.

-In the last 6 months:
+## In the last 6 months:

-- 👯 Contributed to https://covid.army/about and joined the team to lead the backend contributors.
+- Contributed to https://covid.army/ and joined the team to lead the backend contributors.
 Transitioned out when things stabilized to work on my own project.

-- 🔭 I am working on a project in generative deep learning on the side.
-Aiming to launch by the end of August.

-- 🌱 Spent time learning Vector Analyis and explored computational biology.
+- Spent time learning vector analyis and explored computational biology.

-- ⚡ I write about technical and non-technical ideas and share compiled notes from what I read on [https://msinghal.dev/](https://msinghal.dev/).
+- Interned on the data science team at a PE firm doing everything from data engineering, full stack development, some NLP work and traditional data science work.

+My personal website and blog is at [https://msinghal.dev/](https://msinghal.dev/).
   <!-- - 👯 I’m looking to collaborate on ... -->
   <!-- - 🤔 I’m looking for help with ... -->
   <!-- - 💬 Ask me about ... -->